 - Simultaneous submissions are acceptable provided that you let us if your work has been accepted elsewhere.
 (Please contact us via email and withdraw your submission from our online submission manager.)

-- Please only submit one submission per person during each submission window.
+- Please only submit one submission during each submission window, regardless of genre.

 - Do not resubmit something we have already rejected in a previous submission window.